Skip to content

 We also need the date picker component, but it’s not available to install using the pnpm dlx shadcn@latest add command, probably due to dependencies.

 Instead, we’ll install it manually.
-It’s built using the <Popover /> and <Calendar /> components and we just installed those.
+It’s built on top of the <Popover /> and <Calendar /> components — and we just installed those.

 Within the src/app/components/ui folder, create a new file called datepicker.tsx.